LIVERPOOL TRAVEL GUIDE

-If you’re looking for something a little more unusal, check out the Signature Living at Shankly Hotel; an assortment of colourful, unusually decorated and bright rooms starting around £72.
+If you’re looking for something a little more unusual, check out the Signature Living at Shankly Hotel; an assortment of colorful, unusually decorated, and bright rooms starting at around £72.

 For comfortable luxury, head to the Crowne Plaza near the Albert Dock, costing £78 a night.

 The UK is an expensive destination to visit in Europe but there are many ways you can save money in Liverpool.

 - Stay in chains – Chain hotels such as Travelodge or Premier Inn can be in many neighborhoods, with rooms costing as little as £60 when booking in advance.
 Hostels can be found for around £20 and can even include breakfast.

 - Cheap food – Head to a takeaway shop or street vendor for lunches from £5 whilst dinners will cost upwards of £10.
 Budget chain restaurants you should consider are Nandos, Pizza Express, Wagamamas and the Gourmet Burger Kitchen.